Telyanino

 Telyanino (Телянино) is a rural locality (a village) in Argunovskoye Rural Settlement, Nikolsky District, Vologda Oblast, Russia.
 The population was 107 as of 2002.

 Geography

 Telyanino is located 51 km northwest of Nikolsk (the district's administrative centre) by road.
 Krasnaya Zvezda is the nearest rural locality.

+Paleontology

+Fossil of temnospondyl Tupilakosaurus wetlugensis was found in the Lower Triassic (probably Upper Induan) deposits of Telyanino.